-Since graduating, Pro Landscaper magazine have named me as one of their ’30 Under 30’: thirty people under thirty years of age who show outstanding potential to succeed in the Landscape Industry.
-In January 2016 I won both the residential and commercial category of the ’Society of Garden Designers – Student Awards’.
-In July 2016 I was awarded an RHS Gold Medal and the ’Best In Show’ for the UNHCR ’Border Control’ Garden, a conceptual show garden at RHS Hampton Court Flower Show.
+In 2015, Pro Landscaper magazine named Tom as one of the inaugural ’30 Under 30’; thirty people under thirty years of age who show outstanding potential within the landscape industry.
+In January 2016 Tom won both the residential and commercial design categories of the ‘Society of Garden Designers – Student Awards’.

 The UNHCR ‘Border Control’ Garden is a conceptual show garden that appeared at the RHS Hampton Court Flower Show in July 2016.

 The garden received an RHS Gold Medal and the coveted ‘Best Conceptual Garden’ award.

 Designed in collaboration with John Ward, built by Landform Consultants and sponsored by the charity UNHCR (The UN Refugee Agency) the garden highlighted the refugee crisis with symbolic use of British native and non-native planting.

 A beautiful, fertile and tranquil island of lush planting sits across a moat bordered by razor wire fencing.
 Outside the fence, struggling amongst rubble, starved of nutrients and water, non-native plants fight to survive, desperate to reach the protected island.